taiki-umetsu/taiki-umetsu/README.md

 ## Hi, I'm Taiki 👋

-A dedicated backend developer with over 2 years of experience and a passion for problem-solving and creating efficient solutions.
+A dedicated full stack developer with over 2 years of experience and a passion for problem-solving and creating efficient solutions.
 I have experience working with Ruby on Rails, JavaScript, SQL, and AWS.
 I take pride in my ability to learn and adapt quickly, as well as my commitment to delivering high-quality work to my clients and team members.
 I enjoy dedicating time to learning about new technologies and honing my skills to stay ahead in this rapidly evolving field.

 Apart from my passion for backend development, I love traveling and exploring new cultures.
 My journey around Asia and my time spent living in Sydney have enriched my life experiences and broadened my perspective.
 I enjoy taking on challenges, such as reaching the Everest Base Camp in Nepal.